 A lake that is ill.

-Drivers who won’t see you, or maybe they will?
+Drivers who won’t look, or maybe they will?

 A fun little bridge where you shout “ECHO!”

-A grove of trees with a yellow glow
+A grove of oak trees with a soft yellow glow

-A part of the path that is closed in the snow.
+A part of the path shut down in the snow.

 Another crosswalk where the drivers don’t slow

-And water that falls in a steady flow.
+And water that falls in a quick, steady flow.